Curro Torres

-Cristóbal Emilio "Curro" Torres Ruiz (born 27 December 1976) is a Spanish former footballer who played as a right-back, currently manager of Meistriliiga club Levadia Tallinn.
+Cristóbal Emilio "Curro" Torres Ruiz (born 27 December 1976) is a former professional footballer who played as a right-back.
+He is currently a manager.

-In his professional career, whose later years were blighted by several injuries, he represented mainly Valencia, helping the team to two La Liga championships (playing 119 matches at that level over eight seasons and scoring once) and the 2004 UEFA Cup.
-He appeared for Spain at the 2002 World Cup.
+In his career, whose later years were blighted by several injuries, he represented mainly Valencia, helping the team to two La Liga championships (playing 119 matches at that level over eight seasons and scoring once) and the 2004 UEFA Cup.
+Born in Germany, he appeared for Spain at the 2002 World Cup.

 Torres started working as a manager in 2014, spending three years at Valencia B. He also led three teams in the Segunda División and worked in the top leagues of Croatia and Estonia.

 Early life

 Torres was born in Ahlen, North Rhine-Westphalia, West Germany.
 His parents hailed from Granada, and emigrated to Germany for employment.
 When their son was still an infant they moved back to Spain, settling in Catalonia.

 Club career

 Torres began his career with UDA Gramenet before joining Valencia CF in 1997.
 He was a regular with the B team for two seasons, being loaned out to Recreativo de Huelva and CD Tenerife the next two years; in the latter, alongside Mista and Luis García, he was a key member of the Canary Islands club – coached by Rafael Benítez– that won promotion to La Liga.

 Torres then returned to Valencia, where he proceeded to become a key member in the sides that won the national league twice and the 2003–04 UEFA Cup, again under Benítez.
 He scored his only goal in the top division on 2 May 2004, opening a 2–0 home win against Real Betis.

 From early 2005 onwards, however, Torres would be severely hindered by injuries.
 He did appear in 17 games in the 2006–07 campaign, mainly as a left-back due to Emiliano Moretti's forced absence.

 For 2007–08, Torres was loaned to top-flight newcomers Real Murcia CF, where his physical problems resurfaced (two league appearances).
 Upon their relegation he returned to Valencia, being restricted to two UEFA Cup matches during the season, with even midfielder Hedwiges Maduro being preferred as Miguel's backup; he left the Che in May 2009.

 On 27 July 2009, Torres moved to Gimnàstic de Tarragona of Segunda División, playing no minutes whatsoever in the season (league or cup) as Nàstic finished in 18th position.
 In January of the following year, after the loan acquisitions of Borja Viguera and Álex Bergantiños by the club, the 34-year-old's contract was cancelled.